AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_1.md

 # Day 1: JavaScript: From First Steps to Professional Course By FrontEnd Master

-This README file summarizes the JavaScript lesson on hoisting.
-Hoisting is a behavior in JavaScript where variable and function declarations are moved to the top of their scope during the compilation phase.

 ## Lesson Summary

 ###  What is Javasceipt?